Elijah5399/gitcommands/README.md

     This does not discard changes.

 Common git collaboration workflow:
+(1) Create your own branch on github and initialise it locally.
+For this, use

 (1) Fetch and merge changes from the remote
 (2) Create a branch to work on a new project feature (3) Develop the feature on a branch and commit the work